zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 - We used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent.

 - We used the @Input decorator to make the hero property available for binding by the external HeroesComponent.

+# Services

+The Tour of Heroes HeroesComponent is currently getting and displaying fake data.

+After the refactoring, HeroesComponent will be lean and focused on supporting the view.
+It will also be easier to unit-test with a mock service.

+# Why Services

+Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
+They should focus on presenting data and delegate data access to a service.

+In this section, we'll create a <b>HeroService</b> that all application classes can use to get heroes.
+Instead of creating that service with <b>new</b>, we'll rely on Angular dependency injection to inject it into the HeroesComponent constructor.